By Scott Lorenz

 My experience as a publicist has convinced me that one of the greatest concerns about being interviewed on television is what to wear.
 For radio or newspaper interviews, fashion doesn’t matter but how you appear is critical for TV.
 When my clients agree to media coaching, my first choice for them to work with is Jess Todtfeld.
 Jess was a producer with FOX News, CBS and NBC-TV.
 He’s a speaker and co-author of a book called Media Secrets.
 Check out his website here: http://www.SuccessInMedia.com

 Jess is one of the leading authorities on media training in the world.
 With more than 20 years of media training experience, Jess Todtfeld has trained thousands of CEOs, authors, and experts.

-Here’s a quick list of What to Wear and Not Wear! that Jess and other media coaches have developed that I share with you now so you can look terrific for your TV interview.
+Here’s a quick list of What to Wear and Not Wear! that Jess and other media coaches have developed that I share with you now so you can look terrific for your TV or ZOOM interview.

 - Don’t wear white, black or red.
 White glows and becomes the most noticeable thing on the TV screen.
 Black is too harsh and can suck up all the light.
 Reds bleed on camera and are distracting.

 - The safest color on TV is blue.

 - Remove jewelry that moves, makes noise, or could hit your microphone.

 - Don’t wear stripes, herringbone, small intricate designs, or flashy jewelry.
 They are hard for a TV camera to pick up on.

 - Dress in a simple, boring manner, unless you are a fashion designer.